Did you know that hiring managers only spend an average of 7.4 seconds glancing at your resume?

 Why this works: This summary quickly shows the applicant has solid experience, knows useful tools like SQL and Python, and has successfully used their skills to improve a company’s budget use by 15 percent.

-Learn the top 10 skills required for an data analyst job in 2023.
+Learn the top 10 skills required for an data analyst job.

 Bad example: